-1. Ground transport

-- A. In general, patients should be transported to the hospital of their choice. - B. If an ALS rendezvous is declined due to patient proximity to hospital, the ALS unit shall inform the receiving hospital of the patient's pending arrival

-2. Air transport

-- A. Any field provider may request air transport via TCOMM.
+- 1. Ground transport - A. In general, patients should be transported to the hospital of their choice.
+In cases where patients refuse recommended destination, the refusal will be documented in a PCR. - B. If an ALS rendezvous is declined due to patient proximity to hospital, the ALS unit shall inform the receiving hospital of the patient's pending arrival - 2.
+Air transport - A. Any field provider may request air transport via TCOMM.
 An ALS upgrade is required.

 Transport destination shall be determined by the ALS provider in consultation with medical control physician - 3.
-Use of safety restraint devices during transport ALL PATIENTS should be afforded the best possible safety measures available while being transported: - A. When possible, patients should be transported sitting up - B. Fasten all manufacturer-supplied gurney safety belts - C. Care should be taken to secure loose items in the patients compartment during transport - D. Attendants in the patient compartment should wear their seat belts whenever possible - E. Children should be restrained in a size-appropriated child-restraint device whenever possible
+Use of safety restraint devices during transport ALL PATIENTS should be afforded the best possible safety measures available while being transported: - A. When possible, patients should be transported sitting up - B. Fasten all manufacturer-supplied gurney safety belts - C. Care should be taken to secure loose items in the patients compartment during transport - D. Attendants in the patient compartment should wear their seatbelts - E. Children should be restrained in a size-appropriated child-restraint device